 The curriculum emphasizes familiarity with the medical office administration profession along with basic medical office procedures that focus on code identification and the ability to perform coding functions.
-Coding specialists work in hospitals, clinics, medical clinics, long-term and home health care facilities.
+Coding specialists work for hospitals, clinics, medical clinics, long-term and home health care facilities, oftentimes working from home.
 Medical Coding Specialists are also employed by consulting firms, coding and billing services, insurance companies, and governmental agencies.

 Individuals interested in pursuing medical coding employment, changing job skills to move into a medical office records environment, or pursuing the skills necessary to become a Certified Medical Coder.

 - High School Diploma (or equivalent) is required